We take your privacy seriously.

 Right to withdraw consent.

-How Can I Exercise My Right In Relation To My Personal Information
+How Can I Exercise My Right Concerning My Personal Information

 How Do I Lodge A Complaint About The Use Of My Personal Data

-You can lodge a complaint with us directly by contacting us using the contact details found at the top of this page.
+You can complain about us directly by contacting us using the contact details at the top of this page.

-You also have the right to lodge a complaint directly with the Information Commissioner’s Office (ICO).
-The ICO is the regulator who makes sure that we use your personal information in a lawful way.
+You also have the right to complain directly with the Information Commissioner’s Office (ICO).
+The ICO is the regulator who makes sure that we lawfully use your personal information.

-If you have any questions or concerns about this, please get in touch using the details found at the top of this page.
+If you have any questions or concerns about this, don’t hesitate to contact us on the details found at the top of this page or by clicking here.